turbinenreiter/OpenSalinity/Readme.md

 python3 vis.py <log-file> -s
 ```

 log-file is the path to the log file.
+The lof files are in the data directory within vis.
 -s saves the plot as svg.
 If -s is not called, an interactive plot is done instead.